bjmt/yamtk/README.md

 yamtk seed -m motifs.meme -i background.fa -n 3 -s 1 -O truth.bed > seeded.fa
 ```

-The placement engine is shared with `-f`: random motif choice, random
+The placement engine here is shared with `-f`, so random motif choice, random
-position, `-c` centre bias, `-M` minimum spacing, `-R` strand control,
+position, `-c` centre bias, `-M` minimum spacing, `-R` strand control, and `-O`
-and `-O` truth-BED output all apply.
-Collisions retry up to 100 times
+truth-BED output all apply just the same.
+Collisions are retried up to 100 times
 per insertion.
-If a sequence is too short or too crowded to fit all
+If a sequence turns out to be too short or too crowded to fit all
-*N*, the run prints a `placed K/N` warning to stderr and continues —
+*N*, the run prints a `placed K/N` warning to stderr and carries on (the truth
-the truth BED reflects only the insertions that were actually
+BED then reflects only the insertions that were actually committed, so it always
-committed, so it always remains accurate.
+stays accurate).

 ### BED mode

 `-x bed.txt` inserts one motif per BED row.
-Column 4 (range name) selects the
+Column 4 (the range name) selects
-motif by name from `-m` (abort on unknown name).
-Column 6 sets the strand.
-If
+the motif by name from `-m` (an unknown name aborts the run).
+Column 6 sets the
-the BED range width differs from the motif width, a warning is printed and the
+strand.
+If the BED range width differs from the motif width, a warning is
-motif is centered on the midpoint of the BED range (clamped to fit within
+printed and the motif is centred on the midpoint of the BED range (clamped to
-the sequence; skipped with a warning if it cannot fit).
+fit inside the sequence, or skipped with a warning if it cannot fit at all).

 ```sh
 # Hand-rolled benchmark with known motif positions